solracq/automation/README.md

-# automation
+# Automation
-automated tests using pytest
+Automated tests using pytest for practicing purposes.